Ukrainian phonology

 This article deals with the phonology of the standard Ukrainian language.

 Stress

 Stress is phonemic in Ukrainian.
 With most Ukrainian nouns, the stress falls on either the final vowel of the stem or the initial vowel of the inflection.
 In a few nouns the stress may be further forward.
-The position is generally fixed for the various cases of the noun (though inflection stress shifts to the last vowel of the stem if the inflection is a zero suffix), but may change with number (stem stress in both singular and plural, e.g. теа́тр ~ теа́три 'theater'; stem stress in the singular and inflection stress in the plural, e.g. жі́нка ~ жінки́ 'woman'; and so on for all permutations.)
+The position is generally fixed for the various cases of the noun (though inflection stress shifts to the last vowel of the stem if the inflection is a zero suffix), but may change with number (stem stress in both singular and plural, e.g. теа́тр 'theater' ~ теа́три 'theaters'; stem stress in the singular and inflection stress in the plural, e.g. жі́нка 'woman' ~ жінки́ 'women'; and so on for all permutations.)

 The pattern with adjectives is similar to that of nouns, but does not differ between singular and plural (all stem stress or all inflection stress).
 In some inflection-stressed adjectives, stress shifts to the stem in the comparative.